 The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to help reduce carbon emissions and tackle fuel poverty.

 Under ECO, medium and larger energy suppliers fund the installation of energy efficiency measures in British households.

-The obligated energy suppliers work with installers such as Euro Energy Group to introduce efficiency measures into your home, such as loft or wall insulation, or heating measures.
+The obligated energy suppliers work with installers such as Euro Insulation to introduce efficiency measures into your home, such as loft or wall insulation, or heating measures.

 ECO is intended to assist in reducing fuel poverty, reducing carbon emissions, and maintaining security of energy supply.

 Free insulation and other ECO energy-efficiency improvements